 In case of an emergency, simply turn off the main power switch to the nitrogen generator.
 This will stop all generator functions immediately.
-Nitrogen supply can be shut off manually closing the nitrogen to process valve located on the output of the nitrogen storage tank.
+Nitrogen supply can be shut off manually closing the gas outlet valve(s) located on the back of the product.

-For normal shutdown, valve off the nitrogen to process valve on the output of the nitrogen storage tank.
+For normal shutdown, valve off the gas outlet valve(s) on the output of the unit.
 Then, toggle the "Start/Stop" button to off on the "Home" screen.